-First, you’ll need a menu (or the caterers phone number, lol).
-You’ve probably already decided to serve up the usual classics, hamburgers and hot dogs.
+First, you’ll need a menu (or the caterer’s phone number, lol).
+You’ve probably already decided to serve up the usual Easy Recipes for Summer Barbecues, hamburgers, and hot dogs.
 This is what everyone expects, but surprising your guests with unexpected gourmet delights could be a bit more fun!

-Don’t be afraid to experiment with different kinds of burgers, vegetarian options, grilled fruits, and better-than-grandma’s coleslaw recipe.
+Don’t be afraid to experiment with different kinds of burgers, vegetarian options, grilled fruits, and better than grandma’s coleslaw recipe.
 Make the usual unusual with a hot dog and hamburger topping bar with a choice of buns and tons of condiment options!
-Include non-traditional choices like olive tapanade, charred jalapeño-lime aïoli or bacon-shishito relish.
+Include non-traditional choices like olive tapenade, charred jalapeño-lime aïoli, or bacon-shishito relish.
 Everyone will be eating the same cookout menu all summer, deviating from standard American fare will make your Independence day blowout truly unique.

 When it comes to refreshments, pair the libations with your menu choices.
 If you’re serving classic burgers, your guests will expect classic beers.
 Testing out new dishes?
 Stir-up a few familiar cocktails along with one or more drinks that may be new to your guests.
-No matter what your menu consists of, include at least one non-alcoholic option as a drink offering.
+No matter what your menu consists of, include a minimum of one non-alcoholic option as a drink offering.

 Beverage Planning Tip: Include a minimum of three drink choices.
 One of those options should be water.
 Place a water pitcher on each table or set-up a beverage station.
 Include water or seltzer fruit infusers like lemons and limes or blueberries and strawberries (to fit the patriotic theme).